Notice: This page requires JavaScript to function properly.

 R Introduction: Part I

 In R, specific assignment operators such as <- and -> are available alongside the more universally recognized = operator.
-At this point, the difference between these operators is not significant, but we will revisit this when we discuss functions.
+At this point, the difference between these operators is not significant, but we will revisit them later when we discuss functions.

 Even though the last method of assignment is syntactically correct, it is generally discouraged due to its potential to reduce code readability.